Heavenly Liturgy: Hymns of the Seraphim, Eternal Praise, Liturgy as Icon

 I have already mentioned several parts of the liturgy drawn directly from the Bible,

-for instance, the Kyrie Eleison and the Agnus Dei
+for instance, the Kyrie Eleison and the Agnus Dei;

 but let me illustrate the point